PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Method

-Since identical semantic triples may appear across multiple abstracts, we perform probabilistic evidence aggregation.
+here $\tau \in (0,1)$ controls the trade-off between recall and precision, and is empirically determined on a validation set to balance precision and coverage.
+Only triples whose estimated confidence exceeds $\tau$ are injected into the knowledge graph. \textbf{\ding{171} Probabilistic Multi-Evidence Fusion.} Since identical semantic triples may appear across multiple abstracts, we perform probabilistic evidence aggregation.
 For a canonical triple $(s,r,o)$ appearing in $m$ independent sources, with confidence scores $\{c^{(1)}, c^{(2)}, \dots, c^{(m)}\}$, the aggregated edge weight is defined as